On the computation of edit distance functions

 \section{Abstract}

 The edit distance between two graphs on the same labeled vertex set is the size of the symmetric difference of the edge sets.
-The edit distance function of hereditary property, $\mathcal{H}$, is a function of $p\in[0,1]$ and is the limit of the maximum normalized distance between a graph of density $p$ and $\mathcal{H}$.
+The edit distance function of the hereditary property, $\mathcal{H}$, is a function of $p\in[0,1]$ and is the limit of the maximum normalized distance between a graph of density $p$ and $\mathcal{H}$.

-This paper uses localization, for computing the edit distance function of various hereditary properties.
+This paper uses the symmetrization method of Sidorenko in order to compute the edit distance function of various hereditary properties.
 For any graph $H$, ${\rm Forb}(H)$ denotes the property of not having an induced copy of $H$.
-We compute the edit distance function for ${\rm Forb}(H)$, where $H$ is any so-called split graph, and the graph $H_9$, a graph first used to describe the difficulties in computing the edit distance function.
+We compute the edit distance function for ${\rm Forb}(H)$, where $H$ is any split graph, and the graph $H_9$, a graph first used to describe the difficulties in computing the edit distance function.